Quick facts about Gum Problems

 Gum problems are any type of problem or condition that is keeping the gums from being perfectly healthy.
-There are many specific types of gum problems, but the most common -especially among women- are gingivitis (or swollen gums) periodontitis (or swelling of the periodontium, usually a complication of untreated gingivitis) and canker sores (not to be confused with cold sores or herpes).
+There are many specific types of gum problems, but the most common - especially among women - are gingivitis (swollen gums), periodontitis (swelling of the periodontium, usually a complication of untreated gingivitis), and canker sores, which are not to be confused with cold sores or herpes.

-While gum problems are very common for people from all walks of life, they are overwhelmingly more prevalent in women, and women are at a greater risk of suffering from their complications.
-The highest risks for gum disease for a woman are the onset of puberty, pregnancy and the years leading up to menopause.
+While gum problems are very common for people from all walks of life, they are overwhelmingly prevalent in women.
+Women who are at the highest risk of contracting gum disease are those entering puberty, pregnancy, and the years leading up to menopause.

-Gum problems themselves do not have any correlation to or effect in a woman's fertility; however, they may reveal a hormonal imbalance which could influence many other aspects of a woman's life, including fertility.
+It is worth noting gum problems themselves do not have any correlation to or affect a woman's fertility; however, they may suggest the presence of a hormonal imbalance.
+This hormonal imbalance, in turn, could influence many other aspects of a woman's life, including fertility.

 Identifying Gum Problems